j-d-b/css-guide/README.md

 Check out the source for import order example.

 ## Additional notes
-* I'm considering combining `layout` and `utility` namespaces, depending on the project
+* I'm considering combining `layout` and `utility` namespaces, depending on the project, changing the prefix to `a-`, and calling the directory `atomic`
+* Also considering not requiring `c-` prefix for components
 * `margin` classes could technically be `l-` prefixed, but padding `u-` prefixed.
 This is annoying, so I prefix both with `u-`

 ## References